JakeWaiand/SENG_300_PROJECT_I2/README.md

-Based on the structure of the software and software testing directories in your project, here's a draft for the README file that covers these sections:

----

 # SENG300 Group Project - Software & Software Testing Directories

 This README provides an overview of the contents found in the `software` and `software testing` directories of the SENG300 Group Project.
 These directories contain the main application code and the associated unit tests.